Mendoza is Argentina’s wine capital but nearby Potrerillos is the perfect day trip for adventure junkies.

 Mendoza is one of my favorite places in Argentina, and it’s obvious why.
 I love wine.

-On two separate trips I’ve spent a total of 8 days wine tasting in Mendoza.
+On two trips I’ve spent 8 days wine tasting.

-That’s why this time around, I decided to spend a night in the mountains to try something new.
+That’s why this time around, I decided to spend a night in the mountains to try something new, to try the many other Mendoza attractions in the mountains.

 When I found the small town of Potrerillos located in the foothills of the Andes, I knew it was exactly what I needed.